 The vision of the Pennsylvania wine and grape industry is to be recognized as the premium East Coast wine appellation.
 The Pennsylvania Wine Marketing and Research Program continues to work in support of this vision by promoting an increase in the quality, profitability and consumer awareness of Pennsylvania wines.

-View and download the WMRB Fact Sheet for more information and contacts by clicking here.
+View and download the WMRB Fact Sheet for more information and contacts.

 Pennsylvania Department of Agriculture and PA Preferred

 The Pennsylvania Department of Agriculture encourages, protects and promotes agriculture and related industries throughout the commonwealth.
 Pennsylvania’s 63,000 farm families continue to be the stewards of more than 7.7 million acres of farmland.
 With $5.7 billion in cash receipts annually from production agriculture, Pennsylvania farmers and agribusinesses are the leading economic driver in our state.

 The Department also leads the PA Preferred program, a public-private partnership with many companies throughout the commonwealth.
 The program is working with thousands of companies and stores to support and promote Pennsylvania products.
 Next time you are shopping, whether in a major grocery chain, farmers market, or road-side stand make sure to look for the PA Preferred logo and purchase products grown or made in PA.